Meet our Trustees

 Paul Cosgrave, Trustee

-Paul has recently retired, after working for the past forty two years as a Senior Corporate Banking Manager with HSBC.
+Paul is retired after working for forty two years as a Senior Corporate Banking Manager with HSBC.

 His skills are financially based and he has over the years, been focused on relationship banking, where developing and maintaining customer relationships have been very important to him.